 As you can probably tell from this outfit, my wardrobe is pretty monochrome, and so are all my winter knits.
 To go alongside my beautiful black hat, I’ve selected three jumpers to see me through the winter – in the shades cream, grey, and black!

 As I mentioned in my guide to ethical wool, the crowning glory is my mock neck cashmere jumper from Naadam.
-To go alongside it, I’ve also selected two cashmere jumpers from Everlane, which are made in their ethical factories and displayed with clear credentials, from the cost of labour to the cost of the raw materials.
+To go alongside it, I’ve also selected two cashmere jumpers from Everlane, one in black and one in cream.

 The Age-Old Coat